Jim61C/GMD_Tracker/README.md

 make
 ```

-Instructions for running different models
+Instructions for running pretrained models
 ======================
 Note that the source for different models is associated with different tags, checkout to the specific tag to run the specific tracker model.
 The trained models can be downloaded with
 ```